dean0x7d/pybinding/docs/tutorial/solvers.rst

 Further reading
 ---------------

-Take a look at the :doc:`/api/solver` and :doc:`/api/results` reference pages for more detailed information.
+Take a look at the :mod:`.solver` and :mod:`.results` reference pages for more detailed information.
 More solver examples are available throughout this tutorial.